 - Wait for a connection to become available if at capacity

-This prevents both resource wastage and connection starvation.
+This prevents both resource wastage and connection starvation - crucial when building high-throughput LLM applications in Go.

 Robust Error Handling and Retries